prefab-cloud/example-micronaut-app/README.md

 Once your app has been running for about a minute it will have phoned-home stats about the logging output to prefil the log-level UI in prefab.

-## Configure Prefab Contexts for Targetted Log Levels and Feature Flags
+## Configure Prefab Contexts for Targetted Log Levels

 We can get even more specific about when to log by providing the Prefab client with more contextual information about what your app is doing for whom.
 Let's check it out.